Code-Institute-Submissions/par-excellance-restaurant/README.md

 1. Booking a table online - a form that allows customers to make online reservations while they are already online and on the page, i.e. this feature doesn't let time to come between the 'consideration' and 'decision' phase of the customer.
 2. PDF menu - menu in a PDF form in a new tab that allows users to get familiar with the dishes and prices.
 3. Newsletter subscription and social media profiles' links - allow users to stay up to date with the latest news and events connected to the restaurant.
-4. Shortcuts behind contact details - allow users to quickly email, call or see the restaurant on a map in order to avoid additional steps in contacting the restaurant (calling, visiting in person, etc.)
+4. Shortcuts behind contact details - allow users to quickly email, call or see the restaurant on a map in order to avoid additional steps in contacting the restaurant (typing a number, visiting in person, etc.)

 ### Features Left to Implement